realsanjeev/nepali_unicoder/README.md

 # Nepali Unicoder

-A robust Python package for converting Romanized Nepali text into Devanagari script.
-It uses a greedy matching algorithm to ensure accurate transliteration and supports custom word mappings and "as-is" blocks for English text.
+A robust Python package for converting Romanized Nepali text and Preeti font text into Unicode Devanagari script.
+It uses a greedy matching algorithm for Roman transliteration and a two-phase conversion process for Preeti with contextual rules.

 ## Features

 - **Accurate Transliteration**: Uses a greedy matching algorithm to prioritize longer phonetic matches (e.g., 'kha' is matched before 'k' and 'h').
+- **Preeti Font Support**: Full support for Preeti to Unicode conversion with 30+ contextual rules for accurate transformation.
 - **Smart Vowel Handling**: Distinguishes between independent vowels (e.g., 'aa' -> 'आ') and vowel signs/matras (e.g., 'ka' -> 'क', 'kaa' -> 'का').
+- **Contextual Rules**: Handles complex Devanagari rules like reph positioning, matra reordering, and special character combinations.
 - **Mixed Content Support**: Allows keeping English words or specific text in Roman script using `{}` blocks.
 - **Customizable**: Supports custom word-level overrides via `word_maps.json`.
 - **CLI Support**: Can be used directly from the command line.